StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/webhook.md

 # How to Configure the Webhook Notifier

-This topic provides step-by-step instructions for configuring the webhook [notifier](../about-notifications.md#notifiers) in TheHive.
+This topic provides step-by-step instructions for configuring the *Webhook* [notifier](../about-notifications.md#notifiers) in TheHive.

 !!! note "Notifier availability"
-    The webhook notifier is available only when you turn off the **Send notification to every user in the organization** toggle and use one of the following triggers:
+    The *Webhook* notifier is available only when you turn off the **Send notification to every user in the organization** toggle and use one of the following triggers:
     - *AnyEvent*
     - *FilteredEvent*
     - *ActionFinished*